 Who doesn't want to save energy and on your taxes?
-You can save on both with the Comfortex ComforTrack Plus Energy Efficient Sidetrack Insulation System made with Symphony and Symphony Blackout fabrics.
+You can save on both with the Comfortex ComforTrack Energy Efficient Sidetrack Insulation System made with Symphony and Symphony Blackout fabrics.

-ComforTrack Plus Energy Efficient Sidetrack Insulation System is certified to qualify to earn federal energy efficiency tax credits.
-By insulating your windows with the ComforTrack Plus Energy Saving Sidetrack Insulation System, you can earn a tax credit for 10% of the cost of the System throughout 2013, up to a maximum of $500*.
+ComforTrack Energy Efficient Sidetrack Insulation System is certified to qualify to earn federal energy efficiency tax credits.
+By insulating your windows with the ComforTrack Energy Saving Sidetrack Insulation System, you can earn a tax credit for 10% of the cost of the System throughout 2013, up to a maximum of $500*.

 - STEP 1

-Insulate your existing home's windows with the Comfortex ComforTrack Plus Energy Saving Sidetrack Insulation System between January 1, 2012 and December 31, 2013.
+Insulate your existing home's windows with the Comfortex ComforTrack Energy Saving Sidetrack Insulation System between January 1, 2012 and December 31, 2013.

 - STEP 2

-Save your receipts that show the cost of Comfortex ComforTrack Plus Energy Saving Sidetrack Insulation System.
+Save your receipts that show the cost of Comfortex ComforTrack Energy Saving Sidetrack Insulation System.
 Installation charges are not eligible for tax credits.